tonethar/IGME-330-Spring-2021/weekly/week-05B-notes.md

   - the same code can be used in many applications
   - errors can easily be identified, as they are localized to a file, class or function
   - the scoping of variables can be easily controlled
-- **What is the major *disadvantage* of using ES6 modules?
+- **What is the major *disadvantage* of using ES6 modules?**
-  - They are only supported on modern browsers!**
+  - They are only supported on modern browsers!

 ### II-A. Transpiling to the rescue!
  - https://github.com/tonethar/IGME-330-Master/blob/master/notes/node-and-transpiling.md
+ - Ever heard the expression, "objects are for people"?
+It is an old phrase that means that the above advantages to using ES6 modules are important to developers, but ultimately the machine doesn't care if you write code with or without modules/objects etc

 <hr>